4: Mendelian Genetics

 Drag one of the choices below:

-- B. the subsequent generation derived from interbreeding or self-breeding of F1 generation hybrids
+- A. the subsequent generation derived from interbreeding or self-breeding of F1 generation hybrids

-- C. the first generation in a cross; the offspring of the parental generation
+- E. the first generation in a cross; the offspring of the parental generation

-Click to show Matching Mendel's Foundational Principles to Descriptions example problem
+Click to show Mendel's Foundational Principles and Descriptions example problem

 Match each of the following Mendel's Foundational Principles of Genetics with their corresponding descriptions.